stanbaek/stanbaek.github.io/_sources/ComplexFunctions.md

 ## Visualizing Complex Exponential Functions

 Let's explore a complex exponential function given by $f(t)=e^{j\theta}$.
-This function represents a collection of points on the unit circle.
-As the parameter
-$\theta$ increases, the complex function $f(\theta)$ traces a counterclockwise path from 1 and completes a full revolution, returning to 1 with each period.
+Initially, this function is often visualized as a trajectory of points on the unit circle.
+As the parameter $\theta$ varies, the complex function $f(\theta)$ traces a counterclockwise path from 1, completing a full revolution and returning to 1 with each period.

 ```{image} ./figures/comp_exp.png
 :width: 360